CanDIG/CanDIGv2/docs/src/content/docs/deployment/ingest-and-test.md

 The easiest way to test your local installation is to run the integration tests.

 This requires:
-- An activated conda environment `(candig)` showing up on the left of your command line).
+- An activated conda environment `(candig)` showing up on the left of your command line.
 - Installation of some extra python requirements.

 This can be done automatically: